 - There can be no doubt wellbeing is key to achieving a range of positive business outcomes.
 (Harter, Schmidt & Hayes, 2003) For example, Sims (2010) reports a 40% improvement in employee engagement and 50% improvement in creativity and innovation.
-Margeson & Nahrgang (2005), Van Dierendonck, Haynes, Borrill & Stride (2004) and Skakona, Nielsen, Borgb & Guzmanc (2010) have all found a significant relationship between enhanced wellbeing and enhanced leadership performance - \Building on what has become universally referred to as the 'happy-productive-worker thesis' which examines the link between positive affect, employee engagement and business outcomes generally, Hosie et al (2013) investigated the relationship specifically within a management population and found that self-reports of affective wellbeing were positively associated with enhanced managerial and leadership performance and diminished affective wellbeing associated with poorer managerial performance.
-(Hosie & Sevastos, 2003) - ❖ Despite such data showing that investment in wellbeing makes good sense for individuals and organisations for both social and economic reasons, the pressure is not abating and levels of wellbeing among those at the top of organisations is in decline the wellbeing of managers is under more threat than ever before.
+Margeson & Nahrgang (2005), Van Dierendonck, Haynes, Borrill & Stride (2004) and Skakona, Nielsen, Borgb & Guzmanc (2010) have all found a significant relationship between enhanced wellbeing and enhanced leadership performance. - Building on what has become universally referred to as the 'happy-productive-worker thesis' which examines the link between positive affect, employee engagement and business outcomes generally, Hosie et al (2013) investigated the relationship specifically within a management population and found that self-reports of affective wellbeing were positively associated with enhanced managerial and leadership performance and diminished affective wellbeing associated with poorer managerial performance.
+(Hosie & Sevastos, 2003) - Despite such data showing that investment in wellbeing makes good sense for individuals and organisations for both social and economic reasons, the levels of wellbeing among those at the top of organisations is in decline the wellbeing of managers is under more threat than ever before.
 (Forster & Still, 2001) The incidences of personal sacrifice, burnout, emotional exhaustion, strain and pressure among those in management roles and those who have the largest responsibility and accountability in organisations are well documented trends and stress or burnout is increasingly common (Reinhold, 1997) and emotional exhaustion is prevalent in managers' workplaces.
-(Lee & Ashforth, 1996)
+(Lee & Ashforth, 1996) - Organisations therefore need to develop strategies to help avoid burnout, monitor wellbeing levels more effectively and assist senior leaders in reaching and sustaining the heightened performance expectations that are integral to survival in the corporate world.
+(Hosie, Forster & Sevastos, 2004) - \ Executive development is being increasingly seen as involving personal development related to how the individual deals with work/life issues, stress and preventative health.
+(Hall, 1995)